wynksaiddestroy/py_stringmatching/docs/Tutorial.rst

    # create a whitespace tokenizer
    ws_tok = sm.WhitespaceTokenizer()

+By default, all the tokenizers return a bag of tokens.
+You can use the **return_set** parameter to specify if the tokenizer should return a set or bag of tokens.
+Few examples are shown below:

+.. ipython:: python

+   # create an alphabetical tokenizer, which returns a set of tokens
+   alphabet_tok_set = sm.AlphabeticTokenizer(return_set=True)

+   # create a delimiter tokenizer using comma as a delimiter, which returns a set of tokens
+   delim_tok_set = sm.DelimiterTokenizer(delim_set=[','], return_set=True)

 All tokenizers have a **tokenize** method which tokenizes a given input string into a set or bag of tokens (depending on whether the flag return_set is True or False):

 .. ipython:: python

-   test_string = ' .hello, world!! data, science, is    amazing!!.'
+   test_string = ' .hello, world!! data, science, is    amazing!!. hello.'

    # tokenize into alphabetical tokens
    alphabet_tok.tokenize(test_string)

+   # tokenize into alphabetical tokens (with return_set set to True)
+   alphabet_tok_set.tokenize(test_string)

    # tokenize using comma as the delimiter
    delim_tok.tokenize(test_string)